vyastreb/ai-terminal/README.md

 ```

 ## Features

+- Can be run from anywhere in the terminal
+- Keeps the history of conversation in a local file for some time
 - Colored output for enhanced readability
 - Adjustable parameters for model, temperature, and token count
 - Supports multiline responses with automatic line wrapping

 ## Notes

 - Ensure your terminal supports ANSI color codes for the best experience.
-- The script dynamically adjusts the line length to fit the terminal window.
+- The history of last messages (30 by default) is stored in `~/.mistralai/history.txt` for 3 minutes by default.
+You can change the number of messages and the time in the script: `max_depth` and `waitingTime`.